 Continue north on the Cinnamon Fern trail and pause just before the start of the boardwalk to see the towering Bear Tree.

-The Bear Tree is a large Slash Pine that’s frequently marked by another of the park’s common visitors, the Florida Black bear!
+The Bear Tree is a large slash pine that’s frequently marked by one of the park’s common visitors, the Florida black bear.